-Sue and Michael were meeting us in the hotels basement car park at 6:15 am to take us to the hospital, luckily it was just up the road.
-Brendan’s pain was so severe by now that he had to lay on the ground in the car park as we waited the 2 minutes they were behind us in the next elevator.
+On the morning of his operation, Sue and Michael met us in the hotel’s basement car park at 6:15 am to take us to the hospital.
+Luckily it was just up the road.
+Brendan’s pain was so severe now he had to lay on the ground in the car park while we waited for them to come down in the next elevator.
 The extremely high doses of pain medication prescribed were no longer effective.
 The tumour had grown so large, his leg was bent at the knee and couldn’t be straightened.
 It had been in this position for some weeks.

-It had been a long day and at last he was resting comfortably after his operation.
+It was a long day; at last, he was resting comfortably after his operation.
 He looked good, and I told him so.
-His leg was gone and nothing can prepare you for that, but he was the same Brendan he’d always been and he looked really good.
-It was now he told me that he woke from the anaesthetic crying, and didn’t know why.
-He quickly realised it was because he couldn’t feel any pain.
+His leg was gone.
+Nothing can prepare you for that, but he was the same Brendan he’d always been.
+He had colour but was still very groggy from the anaesthetic.
+It was now he told me he woke from the anaesthetic crying and didn’t know why.
+He realised it was because he couldn’t feel any pain.
 He was free!

-As Sue, Mike and I waited for the lift after leaving Brendan to rest that evening, Sue said to me: “are you Ok?”
-I heard myself say yes, but could feel an overwhelming surge of grief and heartache move unexpectedly through my body like a rumbling train.
-I collapsed into their arms sobbing uncontrollably.
-As they held me up I was aware of the lift door opening and closing, I know now it was because I kept pressing the button.
-Although too overwhelmed to actually go anywhere, in my mind I was trying to get into the lift so Brendan wouldn’t hear me crying.
+Sue, Mike and I stayed until visiting hours were over.
+When we got to the elevator, Sue said to me: “are you Ok?”
+I heard myself say yes but felt an overwhelming surge of grief moving through my body like a rumbling train.
+My heart had quickened, and I felt faint.
+I collapsed into their arms, sobbing uncontrollably.
+As they held me up, I was aware of the lift door opening and closing.
+I kept pressing the button, although too distraught to actually go anywhere; I was trying to get into the lift so Brendan wouldn’t hear me crying.

-Time has passed quickly since that day and today I’m celebrating all of the challenges my husband has overcome in the last year.
-He walked out of that hospital on one leg and a pair of crutches just 14 days after his operation, and hasn’t stopped since!
+Time has passed quickly since that day, and today I’m celebrating all of the challenges my husband has overcome in the last year.
+He walked out of the hospital on one leg and a pair of crutches just 14 days after his operation and hasn’t stopped since!

-Along with jumping on a trampoline with the kids, he can still paddle out the back on his surfboard and catch a wave, body surf, and tinker with our cars.
-He still works hard at getting commando fit and yes, he can dance.
-Sure his chemotherapy is ongoing and he get’s tired more easily than he would like … a lot of the time.
-He is now really sun sensitive due to his medication and ease of mobility and comfort with his prosthetic leg are a work in progress.
+Along with jumping on a trampoline with the kids, he can still paddle out the back on his surfboard and catch a wave or body surf.
+He tinkers with our cars.
+He still works hard at getting commando fit, and yes, he can dance.
+His chemotherapy is ongoing, and he tires easily.
+He is sun-sensitive due to his medication.
+And ease of mobility and comfort with his prosthetic leg is a work in progress.
 But he has come a long way.
 We all have.

-Everything takes that bit longer to do now than it did before…but he’s still doing it, and that makes me very happy.
+Everything takes a bit longer to do now, but he’s still doing it, and that makes us both happy.

-Interesting Fact…since losing his leg Brendan gets phantom leg syndrome.
-A lot of the time he still feels like his leg is there and he gets itchy toes, or an itchy knee and sometimes some shooting pain.
-He says it feels like the leg is still bent in the same position it was in before amputation and he has tried to straighten it out, but can only move it a fraction.
-He can however move it from side to side!
+Interesting Fact: since losing his leg Brendan gets phantom leg syndrome.
+He still feels like his leg is there most of the time, and he gets itchy toes – or an itchy knee and sometimes some shooting pain.
+He says it feels like the leg is still bent in the same position it was in before amputation, and he has tried to straighten the phantom out but can only move it a fraction.
+He can, however, move it from side to side!
+Strange but true.

-I can only imagine how tricky this makes trying to walk on his prosthetic… although I don’t think he can feel the phantom leg there all the time?
-I think it is more active at some times than others.
-But when it occurs he has full awareness of the phantom leg.
+I can only imagine how tricky this makes trying to walk on his prosthetic.
+He can’t feel the phantom leg all the time?
+But when it occurs, he has full awareness of it.

-As an energy therapist I find it absolutely fascinating but not unusual, to know that he can still feel his leg, even though physically it isn’t there.
-The human body is such a mystery.
+I find it fascinating, but not unusual, to know that he can still feel his leg, even though physically it isn’t there.
+And so do his medical team, as apparently it’s not something that happens with every amputation.
+The human body is a true mystery.

 You can find more information on Sarcoma Cancer by following this link: sarcoma.